yaswanthsvist/react-native-navigation/v1tov2diff.md

 ```
 ### Built for Contributors
 Currently, it requires a lot of work to accept pull requests.
 We need to manually make sure that everything works before we approve them because v1 is not thoroughly tested. <br>
-v2 is written with contributors in mind from day 1.
+v2 is written with contributors in mind from day one.

 #### TDD
 v2 is written in Test Driven Development.
 We have a test for every feature including features that are not implemented yet.
 This makes accepting pull requests extremely easy: If our tests pass, your pull request is accepted.